Nazirite

 After following these requirements for a designated time period (which would be specified in the individual's vow), the nazirite would offer a specific animal sacrifice; along with it, the nazirite's hair was to be shorn and burned.

 The nazirite is described as being "holy" and "holy unto God"; yet at the same time, he or she must bring a sin offering.
 This has led to divergent approaches to the nazirite in the Talmud, and later authorities, with some viewing the nazirite as an ideal, and others viewing the nazirite as a sinner.

 Etymology

 "Nazirite" comes from the Hebrew word nazir meaning "consecrated" or "separated", and may be ultimately derived from a root meaning "vow", similar to the Hebrew neder (נדר).
-The word nazir is also sometimes used to refer to a prince, who fills a special position of secular power, and the cognate word nezer can refer to either the state of being a nazirite, or else to a physical crown.
+The word nazir was also sometimes used to refer to a prince, who filled a special position of secular power, and the cognate word nezer can refer to either the state of being a nazirite, or else to a physical crown.
+In Modern Hebrew, the word nazir is largely used more generally to refer to any kind of monk or nun.